MdHRShohel/Hero-Quizzes-React-Router-Sates/README.md

    * I also added 4 Quiz card which is form API.
    * By Clicking the Start Quiz Button the page wil go to new page where you will find the Multiple choice Questions.

+* Statistics Button
+    *If you click in the Statistics Button you will find a Chart which will show the Number of Questions in the Quizzes.